Are you a startup/ small business owner/solo entrepreneur/ freelancer/ blogger with a limited budget, and no prior knowledge of SEO? Keep reading.

 Is this what you were looking for?
 Great, let’s continue.

 Not you?
-If you already know the SEO basics and want to go more in-depth, there are other advanced posts from SEO gurus like Brian Dean that may help you more.
+If you already know the SEO basics and want to go more in-depth, there are other advanced posts from SEO experts like Brian Dean that may help you more.

 If you’d prefer to learn all this with full in-depth video tutorials, sign up for my free 7-day video course.
 You will get one lesson in your inbox every day, with videos, checklists, worksheets, infographics, additional supporting resources, and more.